Canada wildfire evacuees can't get news media on Facebook and Instagram. Some find workarounds

 —-

-AP writer Jim Morris in Vancouver, British Columbia contributed to this report.
+AP writers Jim Morris in Vancouver, British Columbia and Wyatte Grantham-Philips in New York contributed to this report.